 - Do not expose and scars to the sun for at least six months – the sun can cause scars to become permanently darker and more noticeable

-- Use scar treatments – ask Dr. Xu about skincare and scar treatments to use once your dressings have been removed
+- Use scar treatments – ask our team about skincare and scar treatments to use once your dressings have been removed

 No. You will not need to stop testosterone before masculinizing body contouring.